William Rastetter

 Rastetter was also a co-founder, interim CEO and chairman of Receptos, Inc. a biopharmaceutical company which was bought by Celgene Corporation in 2015.

-Rastetter has been described as an "omnipotent biotech force" and by Alnylam Pharmaceuticals CEO John Maraganore as an "industry legend" who has deep biotechnology expertise.
+Rastetter has been described as an "omnipotent biotech force" by Alnylam Pharmaceuticals CEO John Maraganore and as an "industry legend" who has deep biotechnology expertise.

 Education

 William Harry Rastetter was born in 1948 in Panama to Richard William Rastetter and Margaret Van Oot Rastetter of Williamsburg, Va.
 Richard William Rastetter was a commander in the United States Navy and later worked for the State Department.
 As a result, the family lived in several countries, including Panama, Brazil, and Costa Rica.
 Rastetter is bilingual in English and Spanish.
 Rastetter's mother, Margaret Van Oot Rastetter, was an oil painter.
 She encouraged his interest in the sciences.

 Rastetter graduated from high school in Bethesda, Maryland.

 He went to MIT for his undergraduate work, receiving a bachelor of science (SB) in chemistry in 1971.
 He earned a master's (MA) in 1972 and a doctoral degree (PhD) in organic chemistry in 1975 from Harvard University.

 His advisor at Harvard was Nobel Prize winner Robert Burns Woodward.

 While at Harvard, Rastetter taught undergraduate classes.